 Malarkey Shingles Review: Quality, Warranty & What Contractors Think (2026)

-What Makes Malarkey Different From Other Shingle Brands
+What Actually Makes Malarkey Different

 Malarkey Vista Shingles Review

-For budget-conscious homeowners who want better-than-basic performance, the Vista is a smart choice.
 Malarkey Vista is one of the best buys in shingles today.
 It costs roughly 15–20% less than the Legacy while still delivering improved cold-weather performance over standard shingles.
-We recommend the Vista for homeowners who want polymer-modified performance without the premium price of the Legacy line.
+In the Twin Cities, Vista installations typically run $15,000–$30,000 .

 Malarkey Highlander NEX Shingles Review